futuresuper/fs-website-2021/src/legal-pages/terms-and-conditions.md

   - Fund Information
 ---

-The website www.futuresuper.com.au (‘this website’) is owned and operated by Future Superannuation Holdings Pty Ltd (ABN 90 167 800 580; AFSL 482684), which is part of the Future Super Group.
+The website www.futuresuper.com.au (‘this website’) is owned and operated by Future Promoter Holdings Pty Ltd (ABN 90 167 800 580; AFSL 482684), which is part of the Future Super Group.
 By accessing this website, you agree to the following terms and conditions.

 ## General information only